Discover Snehta art residency and Augustus Veinoglou

-It was summer and we were in Athens.
-While we were walking in our neighborhood, we found something different from the usual kebab: yes, it was an art gallery.
-We immediately said to ourselves that we had to interview the person that founded it.
+One day, while we were walking around our neighborhood, we found something different from the usual kebab.
+We found an art gallery.
+We immediately said to ourselves that we had to interview its founder.
 That’s how, few days before leaving Athens, we had the chance to meet and interview the guy behind all this.
-Are you ready to travel through the modern art scene in , Athens?
+Are you ready to travel through the modern art scene of Kypseli in Athens?

 Augustus Veinoglou, 36 years old.

-I was born in Athens from an Athenians family with origins from Asia Minor.
+I was born in Athens in an Athenians family originally from Asia Minor.

 I lived in the city center of Athens until six years old, then my family moved to Papagos, an Athenian suburb.
-When I was 18 I move to Scotland to study sculpture and after my studies I was an art teacher in Scotland, Estonia and Netherlands.
-After all, I came back to Athens.
+When I was 18 I moved to Scotland to study sculpture and after my studies I became an art teacher in Scotland, Estonia and Netherlands.
+After my experiences abroad, I came back to Athens.

-The sea, swimming, the music, playing guitar, listening to jazz music, playing video games and role games, reading sci-fi books and sculpture (obviously).
-I like adventures, but they happen only if you travel.
+The sea, swimming, the music, playing guitar, listening to jazz music, playing video games and role games, reading sci-fi books and the sculpture (obviously).
+I like adventures, but most of the time, they happen only if you travel.

 Definitely, going to Scotland.
-I wanted to be an animator and graphic designer, but then I understood I wanted to study fine arts and that changed my life.
+I wanted to be an animator and graphic designer, but then I understood I wanted to study fine arts.
+That changed my life.

 What is Snehta?
 When did you found it?

-Snehta is a gateway for artists, Greek and not, to work in a perfect scenario without thinking about anything than art.
+Snehta is a gateway for artists, Greeks and not, to work in a perfect scenario without thinking about anything but art.
 Snehta is a safe harbour for artists, where they can meet people and be productive.
-This art project wanted to create a new universe that is the contrary of the present Athens.
-When I was living abroad, I came back to Athens and I explored all its atypical areas creating Snehta: a completely different sci-fi reality representing the opposite of Athens.
-Back in Estonia I did an exhibition about it and in 2012 I decided to open it: an organised art residence in Athens to share what I lived with other artists.
+This art project wanted to create a new universe that is the opposite of what Athens looks like today.
+When I was living abroad, I was coming back to Athens and exploring all its atypical areas.
+This was really a fundamental part in the creation of Snehta: a sci-fi’s reality representing the exact contrary of Athens.
+Back in Estonia I did an exhibition about what I experienced in Athens and in 2012 I decided to open the first organized art residence in Athens to share my vision with other artists.
 It was at that moment that Snehta born.

 What pushed you to open Snehta and what is its main objective?